Sharadh/sharadh.github.io/_posts/2021-04-16-learning-by-overfitting.md

 1. I see every incident of a colleague not collaborating well as _"some psychological needs haven't been met"_.
 2. I observe that many colleagues feel very secure, and still seem to not collaborate well and are fairly curt.
-3. I refine my understanding of Maslow's Heirarchy - it explains each person's actions in accordance with their own self-actualization, not mine.
+3. I refine my understanding of Maslow's Hierarchy - it explains each person's actions in accordance with their own self-actualization, not mine.

 Let's take another one: I've learned about microservices.

-1. Everytime anyone has a problem of maintenance and things getting too complex, I think _"Oh, the service is too big.
+1. Every time anyone has a problem of maintenance and things getting too complex, I think _"Oh, the service is too big.
 We should split it up."_
 2. I try it out and realize that splitting it up would cause most operations to need coordination across two services, which makes things more complex.
 3. I realize that microservices make sense as long as they have distinct data concerns, and that some services just deal with more complex data.